krzemienski/awesome-from-stars/README.md

 * [apideck-libraries/portman](https://github.com/apideck-libraries/portman): Port OpenAPI Specs to Postman Collections, inject test suite and run via Newman 👨🏽‍🚀
 * [Paxa/postbird](https://github.com/Paxa/postbird): Open source PostgreSQL GUI client for macOS, Linux and Windows
 * [vapor/postgres-kit](https://github.com/vapor/postgres-kit): 🐘 Non-blocking, event-driven Swift client for PostgreSQL.
-* [PostHog/posthog](https://github.com/PostHog/posthog): 🦔 PostHog is an all-in-one developer platform for building successful products.
-We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.
+* [PostHog/posthog](https://github.com/PostHog/posthog): :hedgehog: PostHog is the leading platform for building self-driving products.
+Our developer tools – AI observability, analytics, session replay, flags, experiments, error tracking, logs, and more – capture all the context agents need to diagnose problems, uncover opportunities, and ship fixes.
+Steer it all from Slack, web, desktop, or the MCP.
 * [sailist/potion](https://github.com/sailist/potion): A functional, easy to use Python wrapper of Notion Api.
-* [potpie-ai/potpie](https://github.com/potpie-ai/potpie): Spec-driven development for large codebases
+* [potpie-ai/potpie](https://github.com/potpie-ai/potpie): Context Graph for AI Native SDLC
 * [eliapasquali/power-profile-switcher](https://github.com/eliapasquali/power-profile-switcher): Gnome extension to automatically switch between power profiles based on power supply.
 * [Powerlevel9k/powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k): Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
 P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.
 * [PPHubApp/PPHub-Feedback](https://github.com/PPHubApp/PPHub-Feedback): This repository is used to collect user feedback from PPHub (GitHub third-party client) - 此仓库用于收集PPHub(GitHub第三方客户端)的用户反馈信息